stutxo/txpigeon/README.md

 # TXpigeon

+first draft, playing around with rust for the first time :)

 connects to a random node from a bitcoin dns seed and broadcasts a transaction

 setup for testnet only, conects to these seeds -